Azure-for-Startups/Content/Content/AWS VM to Azure VM Migration.md

 Windows driven Virtual Machine from AWS to Azure.
-You can find the entire series on Channel 9 [*here*](https://channel9.msdn.com/Series/Migrating-Virtual-Machines-from-Amazon-AWS-to-Microsoft-Azure) (including an episode named â€œWhy Migrate from Amazon AWS to Azure?â€�) or [*here*](https://channel9.msdn.com/Shows/TechNet+Radio/TechNet-Radio-How-to-Migrate-Your-Virtual-Machines-from-Amazon-Web-Services-to-Windows-Azure) as one video file.
+You can find the entire series on Channel 9 [*here*](https://channel9.msdn.com/Series/Migrating-Virtual-Machines-from-Amazon-AWS-to-Microsoft-Azure) (including an episode named "Why Migrate from Amazon AWS to Azure?") or [*here*](https://channel9.msdn.com/Shows/TechNet+Radio/TechNet-Radio-How-to-Migrate-Your-Virtual-Machines-from-Amazon-Web-Services-to-Windows-Azure) as one video file.